kirk24788/KPS/README.md

  * `keys.ctrl` - CTRL Key

-#### Heal/Raid Status
-Helper functions for Raiders in Groups or Raids mainly aimed for healing rotations, but might be useful for some DPS Rotations too.

-Members:

- * `heal.count` - return the size of the current group
- * `heal.type` - return the group type - either 'group' or 'raid'
- * `heal.lowestTankInRaid` - Returns the lowest tank in the raid (based on _incoming_ HP!) - if none is found the player is returned.
- * `heal.defaultTarget` - Returns the default healing target based on these rules:

-    * `player` if the player is below 20% hp incoming
-    * `focus` if the focus is below 50% hp incoming (if the focus is not healable, `focustarget` is checked instead)
-    * `target` if the target is below 50% hp incoming (if the target is not healable, `targettarget` is checked instead)
-    * lowest tank in raid which is below 50% hp incoming
-    * lowest raid member

- * `heal.defaultTank` - Returns the default tank based on these rules:

-    * `player` if the player is below 20% hp incoming
-    * `focus` if the focus is below 50% hp incoming (if the focus is not healable, `focustarget` is checked instead)
-    * `target` if the target is below 50% hp incoming (if the target is not healable, `targettarget` is checked instead)
-    * lowest tank in raid

- * `heal.averageHpIncoming` - Returns the average hp incoming for all raid members

-#### Totem Class
-Access to Totem data.
-<TOTEM> may be one of:
- * `totem.fire`
- * `totem.earth`
- * `totem.water`
- * `totem.air`

-Members:

- * `<TOTEM>.isActive` - returns true if the given totem is active
- * `<TOTEM>.duration` - returns the duration left on the given totem
- * `<TOTEM>.name` - returns the totem name

 #### Player Class
 Provides access to specific player information.
 Since `player` extends the Unit Class all members of `UNIT` are also members of `player`.